THE D-DAY CODE WORD MYSTERY

-Dawe and demanded to know why he had hidden these
+MI5 officers demanded to know why he had hidden these

-telling words within his crossword solutions.
+sensitive words within his crossword solutions.

+whatsoever.
 The agents were not happy to

-knowledge whatsoever.
-That wasn't what the
+on the spot.
+That wasn't what the agents

+wanted to hear.
 So with D-Day just four days

 away, Dawe was arrested.
-He was
+Dawe was

 unceremoniously bundled up and shoved into a waiting